 As described above, students with AP credit in history earn placement in the history curriculum but AP credit does not count toward the number of courses required for the major.
 Students in the Class of 2018 with Advanced Placement scores of 4 or 5 in History may qualify to enroll in 200-level courses during their first year.

 - At least five courses for the major must be numbered 201 or higher, including two courses numbered 300 or higher.

 - All majors are required to take HIST 200 The Historian's Craft.
 This course is normally taken in the sophomore year, after the student has completed at least one college-level history course; no seniors will be admitted to it.
 Historian’s Craft is a prerequisite for all advanced courses at the 300 or 400 level.
 Non-majors without Historian’s Craft must receive permission from the instructor to enroll in advanced courses.

 - All majors must take at least two Pre-Industrial/Pre-Modern courses.
 (A list of Pre-Industrial/Pre-Modern courses is available online and can be accessed from the department’s home page; copies are also available in the Department office.)

-- Thematic Concentration: All majors must select one of the following six themes as a field of concentration within the major:
+- Global Themes: All majors must select one of the following six themes within the major:

 - Colonialism and Empire;